Cherreads

 The motion had been burned into his hands years ago, repeated through waiting rooms, practice lobbies, dead air before matches, and every stretch of downtime between rounds that needed somewhere to go.

-The whole ring went quiet.
+The ring went quiet.

 Min-ho straightened off the fence.